 - Ways to assess and resolve workplace behavior issues as they arise

 - Best practices for carrying out employee terminations when circumstances require

 - Ways to deal effectively with harassment and bullying

 - How to manage requests to accommodate employees’ special needs or practices

 Target AudienceThis course is intended for new and lower-level managers with under three years of experience in a management role, or individuals wishing to move into a management role.

-- Society for Human Resource Management (SHRM) Approval Number 19-WWRV6 6.0 Credits
+- Society for Human Resource Management (SHRM) 10.0 Credits Approval Number 20-XGQHK 10.0 Credits